knightsUCF/CarRacing/Log.md

+# On Biome Generation

+Well, we can create our own biome generation mechanism, when we do this by chunks.

+So if the next chunk is biome x, then we go through the list and spawn all the associated items with that list.
+Or to keep things simpler, we could have a few chunks we choose randomly from.

+The only problem is the black lines.
+Study the implementation in the Rushy Road.

 # Simple Game Manager Instance

 We will keep things very simple and name the Game Manager just Game.cs, and we will not need to use any singleton patterns.